useblocks/metricfarmer/docs/sources/index.rst

      - GET
      - No
    * - payload
      - Structured data, which will be send as json data.
+If method=GET, data must be a flat dictionary.
      - None
+     - No
+   * - no_escape
+     - If True, payload will be added to url unescaped (only GET).
+     - False
      - No
    * - result_call
      - Python statement, which gets evaluated and defines the location of the data, which shall be taken as measurement result